 While still laying on a comfortable but firm surface, again bring the legs up and bend them into the chest.
 In this case, instead of just one leg, both will be brought into the chest and held.
 While holding this position, stress will be released from the lower back while achieving a stretch.

 Stretches that involve active movements that push the joints and muscles through a full range of motion are known as dynamic stretches.
-Dynamic stretches are functional and are a valuable addition, if not necessary, to a pre-workout warm-up.
+Dynamic stretches are functional and valuable, if not necessary, to a pre-workout warm-up.
 These movements can also mimic those of the activity about to take place, helping the body prepare for the upcoming work.

 Advantages of Dynamic Stretching

 As a powerful pre-workout warm-up, dynamic stretching activates the muscles and prepares the body for movement while increasing blood flow.
-In addition to improved blood flow, these stretches help improve strength, flexibility, and reduce the risk of injury.
-Since dynamic stretching movements tend to mimic the workout itself through movement, the body can be adequately limber while repeating the workout motions later.
+In addition to improved blood flow, these stretches help improve strength and flexibility and reduce the risk of injury.
+Since dynamic stretching movements mimic the workout itself through movement, the body can be adequately limber while repeating the motions later.

-While holding out the arms in a T like pose, circle the arms forward for 30 seconds.
-Keep the circles as large, or as small as is comfortable.
-Next, circle the arms backwards for 30 more seconds, and repeat as desired.
+While holding out the arms in a T-like pose, circle the arms forward for 30 seconds.
+Keep the circles as large or as small as is comfortable.
+Next, circle the arms backward for 30 more seconds, and repeat as desired.

 Starting with the arms held wide open, feel the chest open up.
-Next bring the arms in and hug the chest.
-Then, open the arms back up and again repeat the hugging motion, alternating which arm goes on top.
+Next, bring the arms in and hug the chest.
+Then, open the arms back up and repeat the hugging motion again, alternating which arm goes on top.

 Start by stretching the arms forward with a bent elbow.
 Next, roll the shoulder backward while using the elbows to draw circles in the air.
 Roll the shoulders forward for 20 seconds and then switch with rolling them backward.